 What will you do in this module?

 In this module, you will work with your instructor and your fellow classmates to understand what forces drove imperial expansion during the Han, and how it was accomplished.
-First, you will background to the founding of the Han empire in 202 BCE.
+First, you will cover some basic concepts that can help you begin thinking systematically about imperial motivations and strategies.
+Then you will begin applying these concepts as you learn about the background to the founding of the Han empire in 202 BCE.
 At the same time, you will review some of the key concepts that will help you understand some of the internal dynamics that shaped the Han’s external expansion.
 Next, you will follow the story of Han expansion in the first two centuries BCE.
 In this segment, there will be three key geographical focal points: the north, where the Han confronted the power of nomadic tribes on the Inner Asian steppe; Central Asia, where the Han extended its economic, diplomatic, and finally military influence as part of a strategy to weaken their nomadic enemies; and finally the South, where the Han dealt struggled to bring a variety of indigenous groups under its sphere of control.
 After this, you will split into groups to critically analyze sets of primary sources pertaining to each of these key areas, with one group responsible for one area.
 At the end, you will present your analyses to your classmates.